What to Bring:

 - Groceries for your stay

-- Laptop (wifi available)
+- Laptop (fiber optic wifi is available)

 - Map – the best is Michelin #337 Lot, Tarn-et-Garonne, available on Amazon and very available in the Tabac shops there.
 Excellent to have with you when you drive in.